 In California, lead poisoning is the number one environmental factor impacting children today.
 While the California state congress has established certain regulations protecting children from lead poisoning, such as the California Childhood Lead Poisoning Prevention Act, children are still being exposed to lead on a regular basis.
 Unfortunately, children are not the only demographic susceptible to lead poisoning.
 Adults can suffer from lead poisoning, as well, and a major cause of lead poisoning in adults is a landlord or home inspector’s failure to ensure that a home is free from lead particles in the walls and pipes.
-If you have fallen prey to lead poisoning, contact an experienced lead poisoning attorney at Willoughby Brod today to learn about your options for recovery.Federal, State, and Local Laws Regarding Lead Poisoning
+If you have fallen prey to lead poisoning, contact an experienced lead poisoning attorney at the Brod Law Firm today to learn about your options for recovery.Federal, State, and Local Laws Regarding Lead Poisoning

 Lead-based paint in homes was not outlawed until 1978, so many homes and condominiums built before 1978 still have lead-based paint inside.
 As a homeowner or renter, you have the right to know about the presence of lead-based paint in your home.
 Under federal law, you must receive the following from the seller or landlord prior to entering into a contract to purchase or rent a home: